AlahmadiQ8/cumulative-probability-sql/README.md

 Teir_4(0.4)  10685   0.35616666666
 ```

-I believe we received fairly good results, showing that the search functions properly.
+The results are fairly good, showing that the query functions properly.
 Although the search could be made simpler or faster.
 But for a first try, it's quite decent.